Nefry/marianna.im/_posts/tech/2015-06-21-continues-integration-perf-testing-with-jmeter.md

-Sweet part that now you can have one [Jmeter][jmeter] script xml for all environments and test type: all you need is change your hostname and runtime settings like number of concurrent users in the [yml configuration][taurusconfig].
+Sweet part that now you can use one [Jmeter][jmeter] script xml for all environments and test types: all you need is to change hostname and runtime settings like number of concurrent users in the [yml configuration][taurusconfig].

+Enjoy testing!

 #### Notes

 ###### What Taurus is Doing?
-When you running Taurus (bzt) it will:
+When you running Taurus (bzt) it:

-* override settings in your script and create a new one in the test directory (name will be prompted to the console)
+* overrides settings in the Jmeter script and creates a new one in the test directory (name will be prompted to the console);
-* start [Jmeter][jmeter] in a non-UI mode using the new script
+* starts [Jmeter][jmeter] in a non-UI mode using the new script;
-* disable some of the plugins from your script like Loadsophia plugin
+* disables some of the plugins specified in the script like Loadsophia plugin;
-* send report data to [Blazemeter][blazemeter] in a real time, so you can analyze and share them on the fly
+* sends report data to [Blazemeter][blazemeter] in a real time, so you can analyze and share it on the fly;

 ###### Yml Options
 Lets walk through some of the options in the yml file: